barbara-benitez/barbara-benitez.github.io/electricity_proj/electricity.md

 ![png](output_73_0.png)

-## Remove any features having a correlation above 0.7
+### In order to eliminate features which are strongly correlated, we will remove any features having a correlation above 0.7

 ```python
 # Set the threshold for correlation values